Odonata: Taxonomy

+Cladogram of Epiprocta after Rehn et al. 2003:Cladogram of Odonatoptera including Odonata by Deregnaucourt et al. 2023.

 Ecology and life cycle

 Odonates are aquatic or semi-aquatic as juveniles.
 Thus, adults are most often seen near bodies of water and are frequently described as aquatic insects.
 However, many species range far from water.
 They are carnivorous (or more specifically insectivorous) throughout their life, mostly feeding on smaller insects.